JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 5 - Memory Leaks/Memory Leaks.md

 ## Practice with routes
 - Implement an auth guard using the new method with an implicit function #DONE
 - Pass the session from the guard

+## Can deactivate
+- passing a flag to mark a route as public that would otherwise be protected
+- this is done in the routing module
+- Use a shared interface for each component where we want to do the check on whether we deactivate
+- Make all component where the logic is needed implement it
+- We have to implement the function in the component where this is needed
+- We can check for unsaved changes for example to see if we should let the user navigate to another page or warn them to save before proceeding